Vincent Dance Theatre (VDT) makes crucial performance for the critical times in which we live.

 - Social Engagement research workshops with community groups

 - Teaching & Learning workshops for schools, colleges and other education settings

 - Dialogue & Debate talks, panel discussions and presentations

 Vincent Dance Theatre is a National Portfolio Organisation, funded by Arts Council England.
 VDT is based in Brighton, UK, and Associate Company at Brighton Dome.
-In 2017, VDT was twice nominated in the UK’s Critics Circle Dance Awards for Best Independent Company and for Outstanding Female Dancer (Modern) by Antonia Grove in Virgin Territory.
+VDT was twice nominated in the UK’s Critics Circle Dance Awards in 2017.